Origin of radio polarization in pulsar polar caps: Summary and conclusions

-Though the PA of the radiation in the polar cap can be fitted by the RVM profile, the latitude angles obtained from the RVM fit, $\beta_\mathrm{fit}$, do not correspond to the angular distance of the observer, $\beta_\mathrm{sim}$, from the magnetic axis.
+Although the PA of the radiation in the polar cap can be fit by the RVM profile, the latitude angles obtained from the RVM fit, $\beta_\mathrm{fit}$, do not correspond to the real angular distance of the observer, $\beta_\mathrm{sim}$, from the magnetic axis.
 The angular difference can reach half of the detected pulse width.
-The radiation PA in the polar cap is directly related to the magnetospheric currents that are set in the simulation, following the plasma density gradients in the polar cap.
-By mapping the PA profiles in pulsars, we could also directly map the plasma densities and magnetospheric current profiles along the observed path under the assumption that the PA does not change significantly during radiative transfer.
-This could allow us to test the current profiles obtained from magnetospheric neutron star models with those derived from the observations of the radio flux and PA.
+The radiation PA in the polar cap is directly related to the magnetospheric currents that are set as boundary conditions in the simulation, and it follows the plasma density gradients in the polar cap.
+Assuming that the PA is not significantly changed during propagation through the magnetosphere, we can determine the plasma density and magnetospheric current profiles along the observed path by mapping the observed PA profiles.
+This might allow us to test the current profiles obtained from magnetospheric neutron star models by comparing them with those derived from the observations of the radio flux and PA.

-Though there is no circularly polarized mode in the polar cap plasma because of extremely strong magnetic fields, we report that the calculated Stokes parameter~$V$ is nonzero.
-The discrepancy is given by the intrinsic property of the Stokes~$V$ calculations, which consider only how the orientation of electric oscillations changes in time, without recognizing due to which effect the change in the orientation occurs.
-Therefore, the observed flux in Stokes $V$ parameter, often denoted as circular polarization intensity in observations, can be related to the plasma circularly polarized wave mode due to cyclotron effects as well as it can be produced by quick, stochastic changes in the O-mode wave orientation and associated plasma density gradients.
-For detailed quantitative analyses of the radiative properties, however, simulations with higher resolutions than in our case are necessary.
+Although there is initially no circularly polarized mode in the polar cap plasma because of the extremely strong magnetic fields, we report that the calculated Stokes parameter~$V$ of the escaping radiation is nonzero.
+This a feature of the method of Stokes-$V$ calculations, which only consider the change in the orientation of electric oscillations with time, without regard to the cause of a change in the orientation.
+The observed flux in the Stokes-$V$ parameter, often denoted as circularly polarized intensity in observations, is traditionally related to a circularly polarized wave mode shaped by cyclotron motion, but it can just as well be produced by quick, stochastic changes in the O-mode wave orientation and the associated gradients in the plasma density.

+For detailed quantitative analyses of the radiative properties, we require simulations with higher resolutions than in our case.
+It would also be of interest to model the propagation of our simulated radio emission in a large-scale magnetosphere that matches the current profiles given as boundary conditions for our simulations, and to compare those to observations.
+PSR J1906+0746 is known to show relativistic spin precession, and its polarization observations at varying viewing angles \citep{desvignes_radio_2019} might be used to test our model of the polar cap radio-emission processes combined with the propagation in a full-scale magnetosphere model.